 - It doesn’t require yeast or need any rise time, but still produces a moist, flavorful bread.

 - Fresh Strawberries – Look for juicy, berries and chop them into small pieces.
 Ripe strawberries will be red all the way to the stem.
+Frozen strawberries will have too much moisture for this recipe.

 - Pecans – Fresh pecans will have more moisture in them and will provide a better texture to your bread.

-How to make moist strawberry bread
+How to make Strawberry Bread

 Step 1: Chop your strawberries.